iotaledger/firefly/.github/CONTRIBUTING.md

 - All instances of `unsafe` should have a comment that explains why its use was unavoidable

+- All code should pass formatting and linting checks (run `yarn lint` or `yarn format-check` in the root dir)

 - All code should be well tested, using unit tests and integration tests

 - Code must compile and pass our [continuous integration tests](.github/workflows)